Sergeybob123/NewsPortal/README.md

-This project was created while i was studying in SkillFactory
+This project is created while i was studying in SkillFactory